-Montessori math curriculum is generally introduced in the following order: (1) Number Rods (start with and introduce at around two years of age), then (2) Sandpaper Numbers, (3) Spindle Box, (4) Numbers Memory Game, followed by Odd and Even activity (also called Cards and Counters) which teaches a child what odd and even number is.
+The Montessori math curriculum is generally introduced in the following order: (1) Number Rods (start with and introduce at around two years of age), then (2) Sandpaper Numbers, (3) Spindle Box, (4) Numbers Memory Game, followed by Odd and Even activity (also called Cards and Counters) which teaches a child what odd and even number is.
 This Montessori Homeschool Math Preschool lesson can be introduced as early as 2.5 YO.

 For this Valentine’s ODD-EVEN Montessori Math lesson, first, place numbers in random order on the rug since you want to make sure that your child knows numbers one through ten before introducing a concept of odd/even.
 Ask your child to set numbers one through ten horizontally at the top of the rug, and place counters under each, representing that number’s quantity.
-(We are using these number cards.)

-To make this lesson even more illustrative, I set counters in pairs as friends 👫 e.g. brother-sister (Adrian – Julia), Mommy-Pappy💑 (buy dolls here), or animal pairs (buy a deer family set here).
+To make this Valentines ODD-EVEN Montessori Math even more illustrative, I set counters in pairs as friends 👫 e.g. brother-sister (Adrian – Julia), Mommy-Pappy💑 (buy dolls here), or animal pairs (buy a deer family set here)

 For more on Odd/Even, read here our Christmas Odd and Even lesson, when, just a month earlier, at 38 months, Adrian was still puzzled by this concept even with all the visual counters.